docker/docs/content/language/dotnet/develop.md

 ## Create a development container

 At this point, when you run your containerized application, it's using the .NET runtime image.
 While this small image is good for production, it lacks the SDK tools and dependencies you may need when developing.
-You probably also don't need to run `dotnet publish` when developing.
+Also, during development, you may not need to run `dotnet publish`.
 You can use multi-stage builds to build stages for both development and production in the same Dockerfile.
 For more details, see [Multi-stage builds](../../build/building/multi-stage.md).

 Add a new development stage to your Dockerfile and update your `compose.yaml` file to use this stage for local development.